 Name: Inventory item No.:

 Bronte Ocean Pool 36

-Other Names: Bronte Bath Type of Item: Precinct
+Other Names: Type of Item:

+Bronte Bath Precinct

 Address: Group of Buildings

 Located within Bronte Park Single Building X

 Land Title Information: Engineering Work

 Crown Land Historic Site

-Description and Historic Background: The site located on the rock shelf to the southern end of Bronte Beach is occupied by a traditional ocean bath.
+Description and Historic Background:

+The site located on the rock shelf to the southern end of Bronte Beach is occupied by a traditional ocean bath.
 Council upgraded the Bronte Ocean Pool in 2006.
 Construction of ocean baths in Australia commenced in the 1820's with officers supervising the convict settlement at Newcastle utilising convict labour to construct ocean baths in the rock shelf below current day King Edward Park.
 Construction of baths at Bronte commenced in 1887 under the supervision of Mr A. Williams, engineer with the NSW Department of Public Works, Harbours and Rivers Branch who was concurrently supervising construction of baths at Bondi Beach.
 The Bronte baths were in use the same year.
 Photographic records of the time show the baths in similar form to the current arrangement.
 On 29 November 1890 Waverley Swimming Club held a tournament at the pool followed by a carnival in March 1891.
 In September 1892 the Department of Lands renewed the five-year lease for the pool.
 On 2 June 1893 heavy damage to the baths in a storm was reported and recommendation made to remove the change sheds seen in images of the time adjacent to the bogey hole.
-The baths were described at the time as being about 150 feet in length and 72 feet at the widest part with depth varying from 1 to 6 feet.
+The baths were loscribed at the time as being about 150 feet in length and 72 feet at the widest part with depth varying from 1 to 6 feet.
 Water quality was maintained by a 'shoot' allowing seawater into the pool.
 In 1905, in response to a petition, the Bogey Hole to the north of the pool was extended only to have large boulders again wash in during storms.
 A further tender was let for enlargement of the Bogey Hole in 1907.
 Improvements in 1925 included a club room and installation of a centrifugal pump.
-Photographic records indicate that the north-western end of the pool wall was widened about this time replacing rocks formally to the end of the Bogey Hole.
+Photographic records formally to the end of the Bogey Hole.
 The cumulation of sheds fences and change rooms to the cliff side of the pool and restricted access appear to have remained until the Councils ownership of the site was contested in the 1960's.
-Significance: Period: 1800-1858 1859-1880 X 1881-1918 1919-1968 1969-1989 1990-2003 Settlement Patterns: Land Grants Private Subdivisions Suburban development Other
+Significance: The 120-year old Bronte Ocean Pool was upgraded in 2006 by Waverley Council.
+Alterations were consistent to the 1940's photographs.
+Co Period: 1800-1858 1859-1880 X 1881-1918 1919-1968 1969-1989 1990-2003 Settlement Patterns: Land Grants Private Subdivisions Suburban development Other

+values.
 References:

+References.

-Photo: Significance: Historic Scientific Cultural Social X Archaeological Architectural X Natural Aesthetic X
+<image/> Significance: Historic Scientific Cultural Social X Archaeological Architectural X Natural Aesthetic X